Angular vs React 2026: Complete Framework Guide

 }

-Server Components provide:
+Server Components and Server Actions provide:

-• Zero client JavaScript for static content
+• Zero client JavaScript for static content (Islands Architecture)

-• Direct backend access (databases, file system) without APIs
+• Direct backend access without APIs

 • Automatic code splitting at the component level

-• Streaming with Suspense boundaries
+• Streaming with Suspense for better TTFB

 SSR Strategy Comparison